rightshero/sw_task__/README.md

 - You should use MySQL or Postgresql Databases.
 - Please use one table design in the database for all categories and subs.
 - The code should contain comments with important information.
+- README file for run the project locally.
+- The **AWS CloudFormation** template file.

 # Deliverables